Special Weather Statement issued for Choctaw by NWS - News Break

 Special Weather Statement issued for Choctaw by NWS

-Effective: 2021-07-12 12:24:00 CDT Expires: 2021-07-12 13:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-07-12 12:04:00 CDT Expires: 2021-07-12 12:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Choctaw A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES NORTHERN CHOCTAW COUNTY UNTIL 115 PM CDT At 1224 PM CDT, the strong thunderstorm was located 6 miles east of Crandall, or 12 miles southwest of Butler, moving northeast at 35 mph.
-Dime size hail and wind gusts of 40 to 50 mph will be possible with this storm.
+Target Area: Choctaw A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES NORTHERN CHOCTAW COUNTY UNTIL 1230 PM CDT At 1204 PM CDT, the strong thunderstorm was located over Butler, moving northeast at 20 mph.
+Wind gusts of 40 to 50 mph will be possible with this storm.
 Locations impacted include Butler, Lisman and Pennington.alerts.weather.gov

 Comments / 0